-- 2. In the Direct Port Access Mode field, the default is Normal, which means CLI DPA access is disabled.
+- In the Direct Port Access Mode field, the default is Normal, which means CLI DPA access is disabled.
 To enable DPA, select either IP or TCP Port from the drop-down menu. - Click OK to save this information.
-The page displays the following message: - The system will need to be rebooted for changes to take effect. - You may reboot now if you have already set up the ports for DPA or are otherwise prepared for the DPA mode to become effective. - 5.
+The page displays the following message: Reboot for the changes to take effect. - 4.
+You may reboot now if you have already set up the ports for DPA or are otherwise prepared for the DPA mode to become effective. - 5.
 Choose Setup > Port Configuration.
-The Port Configuration page opens (as shown in Port Configuration (on page 48)). - 6.
+The Port Configuration page opens (as shown in Port Configuration (on page 65)). - 6.
 Select the ports to configure for direct port access: - To select specific ports, click the checkboxes to the left of the port number.
 You can select more than one.
 When you have finished, click Edit. - To select all the ports, click Select All.

-The Edit Port Configuration page opens (as shown in Port Configuration (on page 48)).
+The Edit Port Configuration page opens (as shown in Port Configuration (on page 65)).
 The DPA fields are at the bottom of the page.

 - 7. Type the DPA IP address of the SX and the DPA ports used for SSH and Telnet in the appropriate fields. - 8.
-Click OK. - 9.
-Reboot the SX unit.
+Click OK. - Reboot the SX.
 This is necessary for the direct port access settings to take effect.